 Rockwell has made one of the more powerful oscillating multi-tools on the market.
 The two angles, 5 and 3.4 degrees, paired with the 4.2-amp motor allow you to go from slow and steady to fast and furious.
 The Rockwell is dependable to quickly complete light and heavy-duty jobs, from cross-cutting, plunge cuts, trimming precise cuts or slicing swiftly through metal pipes or sheeting.
 It has a cutting load of 35 pounds, an industry maximum.

-Best for Cutting: DeWalt DCS355D1 20V XR Lithium-Ion Oscillating Multi Tool
+Best for Cutting: DEWALT Oscillating Tool Kit

-The kit comes with 2 Ah and 4Ah rechargeable batteries for longer running time without having to switch out the power source.
-The cordless workhorse is quiet and powerful, effortlessly cutting through most materials quickly, according to most reviewers.
+The kit comes with 2 amp-hour and 4 amp-hour rechargeable batteries for longer running time without having to switch out the power source.
+This cordless workhorse is quiet and powerful, effortlessly cutting through most materials quickly.
 It’s compact but hefty at 7 pounds.
 It comes with DeWalt’s 3-year limited manufacturer warranty.

 This kit is packed with the essential accessories for an oscillating tool and then some.
 It has 52 accessories to complete a multitude of projects.
 Porter Cable’s powerful 3-amp motor can cut through tough jobs quickly.
 The kit comes with a depth and cutting guide that offers more control for slicing into wood and plunge tasks.
 The 10-foot cord gives plenty of play for getting around big jobs.

-Best Blades: WorkPro 24-Piece Oscillating Accessory Kit
+Best Blades: WORKPRO 24-Piece Oscillating Accessory Kit

 If a blade breaks or just doesn’t quite fit in the space that you need it to, having an extra set of hard-working accessories on hand is a bonus.
 The WorkPro 24-piece oscillating accessory kit gets high marks for its value and blade diversity.

 Each piece for cutting, scraping, shaping, sanding, polishing, sawing and grout removal is universal.
 They will click into place with all major brands and a few from overseas.
 The hard case kit includes a semi-circular saw blade for wood, drywall, and metal, a rigid and a flexible scraper blade, standard flush-cut saw blade, triangular carbide grout removal rasp and a semi-circle carbide blade among the many sanding pads for different materials.
-Reviewers raved about the durability of the universal blades that snapped into a variety of oscillating tools.